-Every month Beautiful Bizarre Magazine chooses one of our favourite creatives to TAKE OVER social media for the day.
+Every month we choose one of our favourite creatives to TAKE OVER the Beautiful Bizarre Magazine social media for the day.
 Back in October we chose sculptor Jessica Dalva to share with us the artists who have inspired her through her artistic career.
 Just in case you missed it, below we present the full TAKE OVER.

 This was the last piece chosen by Jessica Dalva for her TAKE OVER.
-Thank you so much, we really appreciate you taking the time to put this day together.
+Thank you again Jessica, we really appreciate you taking the time to put this day together.